pantheon-systems/documentation/source/content/drush-versions.md

 ## Troubleshooting

-Sometimes even after updating the Drush version in `pantheon.yml`, the correct version of Drush is not called.
+Sometimes, even after updating the Drush version in `pantheon.yml`, the correct version of Drush is not called.

 The Pantheon platform always prefers the site-local Drush or other local settings over the setting in `pantheon.yml`.
 Check for an outdated configuration file, `policy.drush.inc`, in your local `~/.drush` directory.
 Remove the file, or comment out its contents to resolve.